Dazaifu shrine - Fukuoka Travel Guide

 Yatai Street Food in Fukuoka by @ch49man via Unsplash

 At night, Fukuoka is just as beautiful as it is during the daytime.
 Planning to go out with friends?
-Got to Nakasu and enjoy a variety of local food such as ramen, tempura, and yakitori.
+Visited Nakasu and enjoyed a variety of local dishes, including ramen, tempura, and yakitori.
 Pair these with booze and enjoy shopping in this most happening area in town.

 Ichiran